-Dr. Amanda R. Tachine is Navajo from Ganado, Arizona.
-She is Náneesht’ézhí Táchii’nii (Zuni Red Running into the Water Clan) born for Tl’izilani (Many Goats Clan).
-She is an assistant professor in educational leadership and innovation at Arizona State University.
+Amanda R. Tachine is Navajo from Ganado, Arizona.
+She is Náneesht’ézhí Táchii’nii (Zuni Red Running into Water) born for Tł’ízí łání (Many Goats).
+Tachine is an assistant professor in educational leadership and innovation at Arizona State University.

-In 2017 she was awarded the Spencer Postdoctoral Fellowship.
-Her work has been published in the Journal of Higher Education, Qualitative Inquiry, International Review of Qualitative Research, and other scholarly outlets.
+She is the author of the award-winning book Native Presence and Sovereignty in College and co-editor of Weaving an Otherwise: In-relations Methodological Practice.
+She has been published in the Journal of Higher Education, Qualitative Inquiry, International Review of Qualitative Research, International Journal of Qualitative Studies in Education, and other scholarly outlets.

-Her thought pieces have been published in the Huffington Post, Al Jazeera, The Hill, Teen Vogue, Indian Country Today, Inside Higher Ed, and the Navajo Times.
-She advances ideas regarding discriminatory actions, educational policies, and inspirational movements.
+Tachine's thought pieces have been published in the Huffington Post, Al Jazeera, The Hill, Teen Vogue, Indian Country Today, Inside Higher Ed, and the Navajo Times.